DarrenJAN/school-notes/3b/se-464-notes.md

   - in practice, the descriptive architecture is modified directly
   - due to developer sloppiness, deadlines, lack of planning, need for optimizations
 - architecture degradation
-  - architecture drift: introduction of principal design designs into a system's descriptive architecture that are not included in the prescriptive architecture but do not violate any prescriptive design decisions
+  - architecture drift: introduction of principal design decisions into a system's descriptive architecture that are not included in the prescriptive architecture but do not violate any prescriptive design decisions
   - architecture erosion: into of design decisions that violate prescriptive plan
 - architecture recovery
   - hard to recover what the nonfunctional requirements were from source code